ibm-mas/cli/docs/commands/install.md

     When prompted you will be able to set license file to `/mnt/home/entitlement.lic`

-!!! tip
-    Wherever you see a `[Y/n]` or `[y/N]` prompt, the option in upper case is the default, and can be accepted just by hitting return.

-    Selections are saved to file (`$HOME/.ibm-mas/cli.env`), if you make a mistake use `Ctrl+C` to quit the installer and when you run the install command again it will remember all your choices made to that point.

-    In the unlikely event that you are running the install on a shared computer you should delete the `$HOME/.ibm-mas` directory after launching the installation.

 ### Step 1: Set Target OpenShift Cluster
 If you are not already connected to an OpenShift cluster you will be prompted to provide the server URL & token, and whether to verify the server certificate or not,  If you are already connected to a cluster you will be given the option to change to another cluster.